 Canadian students attending UMHS benefit from a significant professional advantage: They may simultaneously apply for residency programs in both Canada and the United States.
 This qualifies Canadian students to apply for a total of more than 36,000 residency positions (4,800 in Canada, and 31,757 in the U.S.) Whether they attain residency in the U.S. or Canada, either path allows Canadian students to become fully licensed physicians in their home country.

 In terms of outcomes, our students perform exceptionally well on licensing examinations.
-We have a 94% pass rate on Step 1 of the United States Medical Licensing Examination (USMLE), with an average score of 226 for Spring 2017 to Fall 2018.
-Our students have also earned a 95% pass rate on USMLE Step 2 CK, with an average score of 228*.
-In addition, as reported, we have had a 100% pass rate on the Medical Council of Canada Evaluating Examination (MCCEE) for the last four years.
+We have a 93% pass rate on Step 1 of the United States Medical Licensing Examination (USMLE), with an average score of 213 for November 2019.
+Our students have also earned a 96% pass rate on USMLE Step 2 CK, with an average score of 231*.
+In addition, as reported, we have had a 100% pass rate on the Medical Council of Canada Qualifying Examination Part 1 (MCCQE1, previously MCCEE) for the last four years.

 *For those who passed the Comprehensive Clinical Science Exam (CCSE)